-Which is the best broadband provider for mobile broadband, though?
+Which provider is the best for mobile broadband though?
 Below we've outlined some of the key features of the main suppliers.

 - Three’s mobile USB modem dongle comes free on many packages.
 Offering speeds of up to 21Mbps (depending on location) on 3G and up to 42Mbps if you choose a Mi-Fi, Three's 3G mobile broadband is among the fastest on the market.
 4G dongles are along from Three soon and will provide even better speeds, but at a price.

 - T-Mobile's USB broadband dongles offer speeds of up to 21Mbps.
 T-Mobile mobile broadband dongle deals include one-month, pay as you go and longer contract options.

 - Orange's dongle deals are no longer available.
 The company is now subsumed under the EE banner.

 - O2 3G dongles get you online at speeds of up to 21Mbps, with some attractive offers available to suit all types of users.
 O2 also offers a 4G service.

 - EE is a 4G broadband provider and delivers speeds well in excess of 3G suppliers.
 The fastest connection you can expect on EE if you live in area where its 'double speed' 4G is available is 60Mbps.
 Even customers on standard EE 4G can get up to 30Mbps.

 Pros and cons of dongles: